 A. Toxicological Profile

 Carcinogenicity was not observed in the rat chronic toxicity/carcinogenicity study.
-Although liver tumors were seen in the mouse carcinogenicity study, EPA classified fomesafen as “Not Likely to be Carcinogenic to Humans” because the mode of action for fomesafen-induced hepatocarcinogenesis in mice is unlikely to take place in humans.
+Liver tumors were produced in the mouse carcinogenicity study; however, the Agency determined that fomesafen should be classified as “Not Likely to be Carcinogenic to Humans.”
+This decision was based on the weight-of-evidence which supports activation of peroxisome proliferator-activated receptor alpha (PPARα) as the mode of action for fomesafen-induced hepatocarcinogenesis in mice.
 Fomesafen was not considered to be mutagenic.

-Specific information on the studies received and the nature of the adverse effects caused by fomesafen, as well as the no observed adverse effect level (NOAEL) and the lowest observed adverse effect level (LOAEL) from the toxicity studies, can be found at http://www.regulations.gov in document: “Fomesafen Sodium: Human Health Risk Assessment for the Section 3 Registration Action on Cantaloupe, Cucumber, Pea (Succulent), Pumpkin, Summer Squash, Winter Squash, Watermelon, Soybean (Succulent) and Lima Bean (Succulent),” dated July 18, 2013 at page 27 in docket ID number EPA-HQ-OPP-2012-0589.
+Specific information on the studies received and the nature of the adverse effects caused by fomesafen as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Fomesafen: Draft Human Health Risk Assessment for Registration Review and for the Section 3 Registration Action on Tuberous and Corm Vegetables (Crop Group 1C), Legume Vegetable (Crop Group 6) and Low Growing Berry (Except Cranberry) (Crop Group 13-07G)” on pages 36-45 in docket ID number EPA-HQ-OPP-2015-0629.

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for fomesafen used for human risk assessment is shown in Table 1. of this unit.
+A summary of the toxicological endpoints for fomesafen used for human risk assessment is shown in the Table of this unit.